 I wasn’t disappointed in my quest for fascinating architecture, but our first steps inside quickly told me this would be a challenging afternoon.
 Continue reading “Softening a Desperate Place”

-Chamber’s Book of Days published in 1881 is full of fascinating tidbits, some of which concern imprisonment.
+Chamber’s Book of Days (1881) is full of fascinating tidbits, some of which concern imprisonment.
 One is an account of shady marriages conducted by incarcerated clergymen of the Fleet Prison, London.

 “The trade was taken up by clerical prisoners living within the Rules of the Fleet, who, having neither cash, character, nor liberty to lose, became the ready instruments of vice, greed, extravagance, and libertinism.”
 Continue reading “Fleet Prison Marriages”

 Captive Faith has been around for many years, before i-phones and tablets and other mobile devices were in wide use, so it is high time for a redesign.

 You’ll find the same great stories, the same inspiring writings and the convenient organization by eras that we had in our old website, but with an updated look.
 We’re also mobile-friendly now, making it easier to read on the go.
 Continue reading “Announcing a new design for Captive Faith!”